thegooddocsproject/website-hugo/content/en/blog/state-of-project-2022-may.md

 # We'd love to welcome you!
 We have more groups than these, though these make up the bulk of our active initiatives and members.
 Some groups are aspirations from members who don't have the bandwidth to pursue them at the moment.
 Others are activated as needed (such as our code of conduct group).

 And of course, if this post makes you think "hey, maybe I could contribute," OMG we love you.
 We invite you to fill out [**our welcome survey**](https://forms.gle/N2jFaRfg21t3TyJZ6).
+Or say hello in [#welcome](https://thegooddocs.slack.com/), and feel free to message any of the co-chairs: Alyssa Rock (@Alyssa Rock), Carrie Crowe (@Carrie Crowe), or Ryan Macklin (@macklin).And of course, if this post makes you think "hey, maybe I could contribute," OMG we love you.
+We invite you to fill out [**our welcome survey**](https://forms.gle/N2jFaRfg21t3TyJZ6).
 Or say hello in [#welcome](https://thegooddocs.slack.com/), and feel free to message any of the co-chairs: Alyssa Rock (@Alyssa Rock), Carrie Crowe (@Carrie Crowe), or Ryan Macklin (@macklin).